recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 if it affects a plot, in case automatically producing the systematic variations is enabled (the collections from ``t._Jet`` will not be changed).
-The automatic calculation of systematic variations can be disabled globally or on a per-selection basis (sse above), and for on the fly calculation also by passing ``enableSystematics=[]`` to :py:meth:`bamboo.analysisutils.configureJets`).
+The automatic calculation of systematic variations can be disabled globally or on a per-selection basis (see above), and for on the fly calculation also by passing ``enableSystematics=[]`` to :py:meth:`bamboo.analysisutils.configureJets`).
 The jet collection as stored on the input file, finally, can be retrieved as